Training Programs: BTDPC Program

 Past Academic and Training Experience

-In a maximum of 500 words, you’ll describe your clinical experience to date.
-Specifically, state:
+In a maximum of 300 words, you’ll describe your clinical experience as in any oral health-care designation to date (e.g., dentist, lab tech, etc.).

 - How many years after graduation have you provided clinical care